gblpedia/katacoda-scenarios/primehub-v3/step7.md

 2. Select the instance type, **tiny** and select the default image, **base-notebook (Universal)**.

-3. Click `Start Notebook`
+3. Click `Start Notebook` and wait to see two `Stop My Sever` and `My Server` buttons on the page.

+4. The JupyterHub is poped-up as a new tab, ususally, it is blocked initially by the browser.

+5. Click the pop-up-blocked icon at the rightmost side of url bar to allow the pop-ups.

+6. Click `My Server`, the JupyterHub will be opend in a new tab

 It will take a while for spawning.
-After it, you will see a JupyterHub.
+After it, you will see your JupyterHub.

 That's all.
 Feel free to try PrimeHub CE.
 Please don't be too harsh on this Katacoda environment.